 The State's RCRA-C program has made great strides.
 It has prevented the emergence of new superfund sites, cleaned up previously contaminated sites, and upgraded or closed poorly-designed facilities that discharged contaminants into the environment.

 The Division of Environmental Remediation has the lead role implementing the authorized RCRA-C Program in New York State.
 The program is administered from the Central Office in conjunction with the Department's nine Regional Offices.
 Activities such as regulatory development, permit reviews, closure and corrective action approvals, development of technical guidance, maintenance of data bases, and development of annual program work plans are handled in the Central Office.
 Regional Offices also participate in permit reviews and closure and corrective action activities.
 The Regional Offices conduct the vast majority of compliance inspections.

 Other Units/Divisions in the Department also participate in certain elements of the RCRA-C Program.
-The Division of Law Enforcement and the Office of General Council are involved in the enforcement of the State hazardous waste laws and regulations.
-The Office of General Council also provides counsel for legal interpretation and meeting program legal needs.
+The Division of Law Enforcement and the Office of General Counsel are involved in the enforcement of the State hazardous waste laws and regulations.
+The Office of General Counsel also provides counsel for legal interpretation and meeting program legal needs.
 The Division of Environmental Permits coordinates the issuance of all permits in the Department, including hazardous waste facility permits.